afshin-zafari/UnifiedTaskProgramming/dt_scheduler/README.md

+=Introduction
-This is wrapper around "DuctTeip" library.
+This is wrapper around *DuctTeip* library.
+=Dependencies

-This needs to have access to "DuctTeip" headers and "SuperGlue" headers directories.
+This needs to have access to *DuctTeip* headers and *SuperGlue* headers directories.